jtmorrell/npat/README.md

-# Nuclear Physics Analysis Tools (NPAT)
+# NPAT

-This repository contains data and analysis code for the NPAT library, which aims to assist in the analysis of nuclear physics experimental data.
-The library is written for python 2.7.
+NPAT (nuclear physics analysis tools) is a python toolkit to aid in the analysis of experimental nuclear data.

-Code has been tested with `python 2.7` on Ubuntu 17.1.
+## Features

+NPAT features the following classes to aid in your analysis:

+Spectrum
+Calibration
+Ziegler
+DecayChain
+Isotope
+Reaction
+Library

-## Installation Instructions (Ubuntu)
+## Installation

 `pip install -U npat`

 or

-`make all`
+`make install`